kiragoff/multiplatform-amplicon-toolkit/README.md

 ## Customization & R "Guardrails"

 Throughout the R scripts, you will find comments indicating that certain metadata or files "must be formatted a certain way."
+These are put in place as guardrails to prevent common code breaks.
+However, if you are comfortable editing R code, feel free to play around and adapt the scripts to fit your specific metadata structures and experimental designs!

 ## Example figures